Last updated on September 13th, 2022 at 12:53 pm

-- Metabolic Regulation – our microbiomes play a role in everything from appetite, fat storage, sleep cycles, hormone regulation, even sex drive.
+Metabolic Regulation – our microbiomes play a role in everything from appetite, fat storage, sleep cycles, hormone regulation, and even sex drive.

 What’s Wrong With My Gut

-The number one reason people experience gut wrenching digestive symptoms is because of dysbosis which is a fancy word that means a microbial imbalance which results in an impaired microbiome.
-The best way to think about your microbiome is its your personal ecosystem flowing through pipes.
+The number one reason people experience gut-wrenching digestive symptoms is because of dysbiosis which is a fancy word that means a microbial imbalance that results in an impaired microbiome.
+The best way to think about your microbiome is it’s your personal ecosystem flowing through pipes.

 To be healthy your gut is looking for the 80/20 rule.
 80 percent good bacteria to twenty percent bad guys.
 If that ratio is tipped it becomes the perfect invitation for a whole range of unwanted pathogens to jump right in and set up.
 The challenge is some of the aforementioned bad guys can be really bad and you’ll be feeling really bad.